Pyramorphix/ZAVLAB/README.md

 ## Acknowledgements

-We highly thank Maxim Paukov for consulting us on scientific subjects.
+We highly thank Maksim Paukov for consulting us on scientific subjects.